-Sapphire Balustrades, a leading UK manufacturer of balcony and balustrade solutions, considers the most frequently asked questions when it comes to designing a drainage solution for a balcony project.
+Sapphire Balconies, a leading UK manufacturer of balcony solutions, considers the most frequently asked questions when it comes to designing a drainage solution for a balcony project.

 Different balcony structures have different drainage requirements.
 Concrete balconies, for example, tend to be treated like a flat roof and are normally finished with a waterproof membrane, drainage outlet or overflow pipe.